-NETWORK ADEQUACY DETERMINATION SCENARIO 3: RAE 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S Which benefit classifications do you have services subject to this NQTL? (inpatient, outpatient, emergency care, prescription drugs) IP, OP, EC IP, OP, EC IP, OP, EC IP, OP, EC IP, OP, EC How does the plan determine an adequate number of providers in the network?
+NETWORK ADEQUACY DETERMINATION SCENARIO 3: RAE 1-7 AND HCPF FFS

+Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S Which benefit classifications do you have services subject to this NQTL? (inpatient, outpatient, emergency care, prescription drugs) IP, OP, EC IP, OP, EC IP, OP, EC IP, OP, EC IP, OP, EC How does the plan determine an adequate number of providers in the network?
 Are there differences by specialty?
-RMHP Contracts with all willing inpatient facilities and regularly measure adequacy against State benchmarks and reports those results to the State quarterly.
-The plan monitors the network to ensure there is sufficient providers in the network to meet the requirements of the members for access to care to serve all behavioral health needs and allow for member freedom of choice.
-Within the comprehensive Network Adequacy report is the Geoaccess report that calls out specialties that are not meeting member to provider time and distance standards and member to provider ratio standards.
-This is a baseline to our recruitment CCHA conducts quarterly Network Adequacy reviews as required by HCPF to ensure we have a robust behavioral health network.
-If our network is deficient in any geographic area or deficient in a provider type, CCHA works to ensure members are able to receive medically Regional comparisons by county, year-over- year comparisons, multiple metrics as a whole, and stakeholder feedback.
+Pharmacy: In network: Our nationwide network allows the Member to have no restrictions on location for retail pharmacy.
+Home delivery pharmacy is limited to Optum Home Delivery as the in network pharmacy.
+Out of network: A member would have to pay out of pocket and request The plan monitors the network to ensure there is sufficient providers in the network to meet the requirements of the members for access to care to serve all behavioral health needs and allow for member freedom of choice.
+80 Within the comprehensive Network Adequacy report is the Geoaccess report that calls out specialties that are not meeting member to provider time and distance standards and member to provider ratio standards.
+This is a baseline to our recruitment activity.
+There are differences in specialties.
+SUD CCHA conducts quarterly Network Adequacy reviews as required by HCPF to ensure we have a robust behavioral health network.
+If our network is deficient in any geographic area or deficient in a provider type, CCHA works to ensure members are able to receive medically necessary services as no cost to them, whether through an Regional comparisons by county, year-over-year comparisons, multiple metrics as a whole, and stakeholder feedback.
 The process also looks to ensure adequate specialty providers.

-&lt;sup>75 The following network adequacy factors are considered: Anticipated Medicaid enrollment; Expected utilization of services, characteristics and health needs of specific Medicaid populations in the region; Numbers, types, and specialties of network providers required to furnish the contracted Medicaid services; Number of network providers accepting new Medicaid members; Geographic location of providers in relationship to where Medicaid members live, considering distance, travel time, and means of transportation used by members; Ability of providers to communicate with limited-English-proficient members in their preferred language; Ability of network providers to ensure physical access, reasonable accommodations, culturally competent communications, and accessible equipment for members with physical or mental disabilities; Availability of triage lines or screening systems, as well as use of telemedicine, e-visits, and/or other technology solutions.
+80 The following network adequacy factors are considered: Anticipated Medicaid enrollment; Expected utilization of services, characteristics and health needs of specific Medicaid populations in the region; Numbers, types, and specialties of network providers required to furnish the contracted Medicaid services; Number of network providers accepting new Medicaid members; Geographic location of providers in relationship to where Medicaid members live, considering distance, travel time, and means of transportation used by members; Ability of providers to communicate with limited-English-proficient members in their preferred language; Ability of network providers to ensure physical access, reasonable accommodations, culturally competent communications, and accessible equipment for members with physical or mental disabilities; Availability of triage lines or screening systems, as well as use of telemedicine, e-visits, and/or other technology solutions.